harrison314/BouncyHsm/README.md

 (Screenshots from version 1.1.0)

 ## Features
+_Bouncy Hsm_ implementig PKCS#11 interface from standard version 2.40 with some mechanism from version 3.0.

 * Multiple application and users access using PKCS#11 interface.
 * Slot and crypto object management using web interface and REST API.
   * Create/remove slots.